Project Environmental Protection

 - Hillsborough Fire Hazard Mitigation and Fuel Reduction Program Mitigation Monitoring and Reporting Plan

-- Mitigated Negative Declaration
+- Mitigated Negative Declaration (PDF)

-- Final Initial Study
+- Final Initial Study (PDF)

-- CEQA Notice of Determination
+- CEQA Notice of Determination (PDF)

 Fish & Game Biological Opinion

 Since this project takes place in potential California red-legged frog and San Francisco garter snake habitat, it required review and approval from the California Fish and Wildlife Department.
-The Department reviewed the Town's project, conducted site visits, conducted research, and provided a Biological Opinion on this project.
+The Department reviewed the Town's project, conducted site visits, conducted research, and provided a Biological Opinion (PDF) on this project.
 The Biological Opinion includes mitigation measures which the Town will follow in order to mitigate potential harm to endangered species which may be present in Town-owned open spaces.

 With this project, the Town is trying very hard to balance the need to reduce wildfire risk in Town-owned open spaces and protect private property and lives with the desire to protect endangered, sensitive, and other flora and fauna and habitats and to preserve the aesthetic appearance of Town-owned open space areas.
 It is a very delicate balancing act, to be sure.
 For this reason, the Town fostered community input and buy-in for this important project, and conducted significant community outreach which includes:

 - Posting detailed project information on the Town's website;

 - Publishing articles in the Town's quarterly newsletter;

 - Providing project notification and updates in Hillsborough Together emails;

 - Direct mailing notification and outreach pieces to residents;